PubInv/covid19-vent-list/README.md

 [Breathing Aid](https://www.breathing-aid.org/homeen) In several langauges, appers to be a large pneumatic circuit design for ventilator many patients at once.
 Seems to provide CPAP but not varaible bilevel ventilation.
 Might be good for people who don't require full ventilation in a field hospital.

+[Remote Ventilator Monitoring Project](http://www.ventilatormonitor.com/) an early project that presents a dashboard for monitoring multiple ventilators.

 ## Bellows based

 [OpenVentilator](https://www.popsolutions.co/en_US/openventilator) -- Seems very well developed on first glance.
 Uses very accessible parts.
 With more testing could be successful.